capoferro/frog-care/content/docs/choosing_frogs.md

 Browse lots of great frog pictures here: http://www.dendrowiki.org/alle.html

+## Can you get one captive bred?

+Captive bred frogs are generally healthier in captivity as they have already adapted to life in a vivarium and are dramatically less at risk of bringing diseases along with them that they might otherwise pick up in the wild.
+Captive bred frogs do not impact wild ecosystems like capturing wild frogs does, so it is a far more ethical approach to keeping frogs.

 ## How much space do you have for a vivarium?

 Frogs of different sizes (and climbing preferences) thrive in different size vivariums.
 See: [Vivarium Size]({{<relref "vivarium_size.md">}}).